 Under the trust documents, we have the option to purchase a mortgage loan from the pool if the loan becomes at least 30 days delinquent with respect to a payment that is due on any of the first four consecutive payment dates that occur after we acquired the loan, even if the loan becomes current during the period.
 Any such purchase must occur within 90 days after the fourth consecutive payment date.
 If the mortgage loan is purchased from the pool, its stated principal balance, together with accrued interest, will be distributed to certificateholders on the distribution date in the month following the month of purchase.
-Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.
 See "THE TRUST DOCUMENTS-Purchases of Mortgage Loans from the Pool-Optional Purchases by Issuer."